PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 If our code did not find the desired name, then it will proceed to run any code after the loop (since the `return 0` (which would have caused us to exit) didn't happen).

-If we manage to not find the name, then after the loop we will print out "Name not found!".
+If we manage to NOT find the name, then after the loop we will print out "Name not found!".

 (print out "Name not found!" after the loop)
 ```c